fachat/cbm_ultipet/README.md

 For more details see the [ROM](https://github.com/fachat/upet_roms) repository, that contains the current version of the firmware and accompanying documentation.

 ## Known Issues

-- the joysticks only work in dual joystick configuration.
-Single joystick config
+- This board is - as of now - untested.

+## Revision history

+1.0a: Initial release

+1.1a: Update:
+- Fixed userport joystick handling, allow software switching between single- and dual mode
-- the beeper is not included in the mixer
+- Include the beeper into the sound mixer
-- the on-board SD-Card connector is unobtainable
+- Move from single UART to dual UART, to provide TTL serial or serial for UEXT
+- Add I2C controller for UEXT
+- Add UEXT, SPI-10-3.3V, SPI-10-5V connectors
+- Add SPI interface with selectable modes on the second VIA (shares shift register with fast serial IEC bus)

 ## Building